 The two female characters pictured above are Mistress Crescendo from Vaillant and Titania from Marvel.
-Mistress Crescendo is one of the main villains in the game, which justifies her presence here but Titania isn’t (she only appears once as a boss), although one might assume that she’s a main villain, based on this image alone.
+Mistress Crescendo is one of the main villains in the game, which justifies her presence here but Titania isn’t (she only appears once as a boss), although one might assume that she’s one of the main villains, based on this image alone.

 But as always, it’s time to boot this sucker:

-I found the intro very lacklustre (although rocking a hell of a theme music) but to find out the backstory, one has to read the manual, which has a rather good comic in it to explain it all: Mistress Crescendo and Baron Zemo (not a traditional Iron Man villain by the way) joined forces to try and reform the Cosmic Cube (imagine a Macguffin and a Deus-Ex Machina combined into one) with the goal of using it to take over, not the world, but TWO worlds instead (Marvel’s and Vaillant’s).
+I found the intro very lacklustre (although rocking a hell of theme music) but to find out the backstory, one has to read the manual, which has a rather good comic in it to explain it all: Mistress Crescendo and Baron Zemo (not a traditional Iron Man villain by the way) joined forces to try and reform the Cosmic Cube (imagine a Macguffin and a Deus-Ex Machina combined into one) to use it to take over, not the world, but TWO worlds instead (Marvel’s and Vaillant’s).
 A pretty standard backstory for a superhero game, but it serves the game adequately.

 A small disclaimer: I have only played the single-player mode.
 I have no idea how’s the co-op mode.

 You choose between Iron Man or X-O Manowar and have to go through several levels and face down several villains from both comic’s universes.
 You go through 7 areas divided into about 3 levels for each area with most of them with a boss (always a supervillain from either comic) at the end of each level.